 Strategic Purchasing, Contracts & Insurance is available to assist in identifying suppliers to use in the competitive bid process at any spending level and to assist with bid processes.

-All bids and or quotes received must be attached to the purchase requisition as an essential part of the purchasing transaction record.
-Documentation should also include price/cost analysis and acceptable sole source justification documentation.
-For Preferred Suppliers, this documentation is maintained by Strategic Purchasing, Contracts & Insurance.
+All bids and/or quotes received must be attached to the purchase requisition as an essential part of the purchasing transaction record.
+When competition in the supplier selection process is not possible, acceptable sole source justification documentation must be provided, including price/cost analysis.
+For Strategic Suppliers, this documentation is maintained by Strategic Purchasing, Contracts & Insurance.